telerik/blazor-docs/components/dialog/overview.md

 ## Events

-The Blazor Dialog generates events that you can handle and further customize its behavior.
+The Blazor Dialog fires visible change events that you can handle and further customize its behavior.
 [Read more about the Blazor Dialog events]({%slug dialog-events%}).

-## Parameters
+## Dialog Parameters

-The Blazor Dialog provides various parameters that allow you to configure the component:
+The Blazor Dialog provides various parameters to configure the component.
+Also check the [Dialog public API](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikDialog).

 <style>
     article style + table {